 Hyundai launched itself into the pickup truck segment with the all-new Santa Cruz in 2022.
 Unlike the Ford Ranger or Chevy Colorado, the Santa Cruz sits atop a unibody chassis, making it more like the Honda Ridgeline.
-With this pickup entering just its second model year, we expect the 2023 Hyundai Santa Cruz to be a carryover model.
+With this pickup entering just its second model year, the 2023 Hyundai Santa Cruz will be arriving mostly as a carryover model.

 Inside, the current Santa Cruz is nearly the spitting image of the Hyundai Tucson.
 It boasts the same four-spoke steering wheel, digital gauge cluster, center stack layout, dash design, and more.
-With this being a cost-saving measure on what’s sure to be a low-volume vehicle, we expect this cabin to remain the same look in the 2023 Santa Cruz.
+The 10.25-inch screen will now be available on the SEL Premium and Limited trims.
+With this being a cost-saving measure on what’s sure to be a low-volume vehicle, the cabin will remain mostly the same in the 2023 model.

 Under its hood, the current Santa Cruz features a standard 2.5-liter four-cylinder engine that pumps out 191 horsepower and 181 pound-feet of torque.
 This powertrain pairs with an eight-speed automatic transmission and standard front-wheel drive or optional all-wheel drive.
 Buyers can opt for a 2.5-liter turbocharged four-cylinder with 281 hp and 311 lb-ft of torque.
 This more powerful engine uses an eight-speed dual-clutch transmission and standard all-wheel drive.
 We expect these powertrain options to remain the same in the 2023 Santa Cruz.